sismo-core/sismo-connect-packages/README.md

   </p>
 </div>

 sismoConnect is a privacy-preserving single sign-on method for applications.
 Once integrated, applications can request private, granular data from users, while users can authenticate and selectively reveal their data thanks to zero-knowledge proofs (ZKPs).

 Here is the link to the full documentation in our GitBook: [sismoConnect Packages](https://docs.sismo.io/sismo-docs/technical-documentation/sismo-connect)

+You can learn more on sismoConnect [here](https://docs.sismo.io/sismo-docs/readme/sismo-connect).

 ## License